liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 3. Create a new package `com.liferay.sample.hook.action` in your `example-hook/docroot/WEB-INF/src` folder.

-4. In this new package, create a class named *ExampleStrutsPortletAction*.
-This class will wrap the login portlet Struts action.
+4. In your new package, create a class named *ExampleStrutsPortletAction*, which will wrap the login portlet Struts action.
 Insert the following code:

         package com.liferay.sample.hook.action;